+Revised March 2016

-Revised September 2012 Chuck Kunsman, Safety Chair
+Bob Martens, Safety Chair

-- A. STATEMENT OF PURPOSE FOR MEET SAFETY: To provide the safest possible competitive environment for athletes participating in LESI-sanctioned meets. - B. MEET SAFETY DIRECTOR (MSD) (See Appendices A, B and C) - 1.
-A USA Swimming member age 18 years or older (Lake Erie Rules and Regulations 5.7.2.B; LE Handbook) shall be named as Meet Safety Director (MSD). - 2.
+STATEMENT OF PURPOSE FOR MEET SAFETY: To provide a safe competitive environment for athletes participating in LESI-sanctioned meets.

+A. MEET SAFETY DIRECTOR (See Appendices A, B and C)

+- 1. An individual age 18 years or older shall be named as Meet Safety Director (MSD).
+While not required, it is suggested this individual is a current member of USA Swimming, having passed the required background and athlete protection programs. - 2.
 The MSD shall have no other meet responsibilities. - 3.
 The MSD is responsible for all aspects of safety at the meet including managing all warm-up sessions of the meet.
 With the meet director, establish a warm-up plan prior to sanctioning.
-(Appendix N) - 4.
-The MSD or designee shall be on deck prior to and during the entire warm-up session - 5.
-The MSD, with the concurrence of the Meet Referee, shall have the authority to remove from the deck for the remainder of the warm-up session any swimmer or coach who is in violation of safety guidelines or warm-up procedures (USA Swimming Rules and Regulations 102.18).
+(Appendix M) - 4.
+The MSD or designee shall be on deck prior to and during the entire warm-up session. - 5.
+The MSD, with the concurrence of the Meet Referee, shall have the authority to remove from the deck for the remainder of the warm-up session any swimmer or coach who is in violation of safety guidelines or warm-up procedures.

-C. HOST TEAM RESPONSIBILITIES
+B. HOST TEAM RESPONSIBILITIES